tonini/alchemist.el/README.md

 (setq alchemist-mix-test-default-options "--exclude pending:true") ;; default
 ```

-* Use a different environment variable in which mix will run.
+* Use a different environment variable in which mix tasks will run.

+Mix tasks could always be executed in a specific environment with the usage of `C-u` (universal-argument).
+But if you like to change the run of Mix task permanently to a specific environment set it
+through the variable.

 ```el
 (setq alchemist-mix-env "prod")